awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 ## `enable_intel_hpc_platform`<a name="enable-intel-hpc-platform"></a>

 If present, indicates that the [End User License Agreement](https://software.intel.com/en-us/articles/end-user-license-agreement) for Intel Parallel Studio is accepted\.
-This will cause Intel Parallel Studio to be installed on the master node and shared with the compute nodes\.
-This adds several minutes to the time it takes the master node to bootstrap\.
+This causes Intel Parallel Studio to be installed on the master node and shared with the compute nodes\.
+This adds several minutes to the time that it takes the master node to bootstrap\.

 ```
 enable_intel_hpc_platform = true